neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 	- Each relationship type should have its own file.
 In this example, there are seven relationship types, each represented in their own .csv file
 	- Delimiters should not appear in the raw data.
 Unlike the comma or any other commonly-used punctuation mark, the pipe `|` is a decent choice for delimiter as it is unlikely to appear in the raw data, and a quick search reveals it does not appear in the data.
 	- Headers should be unique within files.
 As `LOAD CSV` (in this example) uses headers, make sure that each column in a file has a unique header.

+### Fast-Forward With Neography

+Don't feel like dealing with CSVs?
+Assuming you've completed the "Getting Ready" steps, have a fresh Neo4j running at `localhost:7474`, and have `ruby` on your machine, navigate to your `csv` directory and run `gem install neography` then `rake movies:push`.
+This will use `LOAD CSV` to populate your database.

 ### Using LOAD CSV